5 Hidden Dirty Water Risks Every Dog Parent Must Know

 2. Giardia in Dogs

-This is a microscopic parasite that you won’t be able to visually see or smell.
-Giardia is found in water that has been infected with feces.
-This can be human or animal feces.
-Additionally, the water can be standing or flowing.
+Also, the water can be standing or flowing.
 Thus, a creek could be soiled with wild animal feces.
 Or it could be soiled by dogs eliminating too close to the creek.
 This is a very good case for always picking up your dog’s poo and not allowing your dog to defecate close to waterways.

 How to avoid Giardia

 Since Giardia isn’t easy to detect, the best idea is to avoid waterways you don’t know.
 The good thing with Giardia is that it’s not fatal, but it can make your dog sick.
-So, you do want to be a good dog parent and provide clean, safe water.

 Do you know how to properly prepare for an emergency vet visit?
 In this article, I walk you through how to do it and possibly save some money in the process.

-Symptoms of giardia in dogs include:
+Symptoms of Giardia in dogs include:

 • Diarrhea